 Depending on where you choose to attend school, you may have to account for some added expenses.
 Flights home, for example, can become a bit of a financial burden for international or out-of-state students.
 Your budget should also account for materials such as:

-According to US News, the median salary of dentists was $160,370 in 2021.
+According to the US Bureau of Labor and Statistics, the median salary of dentists is $159,530.
 The average income for a dentist depends on a number of factors, including education, specialty, experience, and geography.
 Dentists typically work full-time hours, with longer hours in the first year or two of their careers.

-The highest earning dental specialties are Oral and Maxillofacial Surgery, with an average annual salary of $311,460.
-As for the future of dentist salaries, “the Bureau of Labor Statistics projects 8% employment growth for dentists between 2020 and 2030.
-In that period, an estimated 9,800 jobs should open up.”
+The highest earning dental specialties are oral and maxillofacial surgery, with an average annual salary of $311,460.
+As for the future of dentist salaries, the Bureau of Labor Statistics projects 4% employment growth for dentists between 2022 and 2032.
+In that period, an estimated 6,800 jobs should open up.

 Now that we’ve covered the essential steps to becoming a dentist, let’s talk about what it’s like once you’re practicing.
 Here are some considerations for future dentists.